paranext/paranext/README.md

 2. Add the new personal access token as a [Repository Secret](https://github.com/paranext/paranext/settings/secrets/actions) called `READ_REPOS_TOKEN`

-### Git unexpectedly asking for GitHub username and password (SSH authentication)
+### Git unexpectedly asks for GitHub credentials

+If Git unexpectedly asks you for credentials while running builds, it is likely trying to clone private GitHub repositories via HTTPS which is not configured on your computer.
+You have a few options to resolve this issue:

+- If it is not installed yet, [install `git-credential-manager`](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md).
+Then, run the build again, and it will open a browser to the GitHub website for you to log in.
+The website will pass an authorization code to Git (OAuth). `git-credential-manager` comes bundled with Git in some installation methods.
+  - We have not tested installing `git-credential-manager` _separately from Git_ and logging in with it, so please let us know if you try this method.
-If Git unexpectedly asks for your username and password while running builds, it is likely trying to clone private GitHub repositories via HTTPS which is not configured on your computer.
-If you want to provide your username and password to Git, feel free to do so.
-If you prefer to use SSH authentication with GitHub, you need to change the uris for the private repos in `productInfo.json` to point to the SSH uris for those repos.
+- Provide your username and a [personal access token](https://github.com/settings/personal-access-tokens) to Git.
+- If you prefer to use SSH authentication with GitHub, you need to change the uris for the private repos in `productInfo.json` to point to the SSH uris for those repos.

 ## JavaScript Tool Manager

 You can use [Volta](https://volta.sh/) with this repo to use the right version of tools such as **node** and **npm**.

-If you don't use Volta just look at the `volta` property in [package.json](https://github.com/paranext/paranext/blob/main/package.json) to see the right tool versions to install in your preferred way.
+If you don't use Volta just look at the `volta` property in [`package.json`](https://github.com/paranext/paranext/blob/main/package.json) to see the right tool versions to install in your preferred way.

 ## License